-Previous research funded by ATAI found that Swarna Sub-1, a submergence tolerant rice variety released in India in 2009, reduces yield losses under flooding conditions while leaving yields unaffected during non-flood years.
-Much of the land on the coastal belt of Odisha, a state in eastern India where this evaluation took place, is prone to flooding.
-In theory, farmers in Odisha could benefit from substantially from adopting Swarna-Sub1, however only around 20 percent of farmers in the state use Swarna Sub-1 as of 2015.
-When surveyed about their decision to adopt or not, farmers noted that they did not have information about the new variety or that there was a lack of access to seeds, suggesting that the current system of agricultural extension services and seed supply are not effective in enabling farmers to adopt a proven technological innovation.
+Swarna Sub-1 (SS1), a submergence-tolerant rice variety, reduces yield losses under flooding conditions while leaving yields unaffected during non-flood years.
+Previous ATAI-funded research tested the impact of SS1 in 2011 in Odisha, a flood-prone state in the coastal belt of India and found that adoption of SS1 led to substantial increases in farmer profits.
+Despite these benefits, only around 20 percent of farmers in Odisha used SS1 in 2015, four years after the evaluation.
+When surveyed about their decision to adopt or not, farmers noted that they did not have information about the new variety or that there was a lack of access to seeds because few agro-dealers stock them, suggesting that the current agricultural extension system and supply networks are not effective in enabling farmers to adopt this new technology.

 Details of the Intervention

-Researchers identified 72 blocks (administrative areas of roughly 150 villages) and randomly assigned each block to participate in either agro-dealer-focused (the treatment group) or farmer-focused extension systems (the comparison group).
+Of the 72 flood-prone blocks (administrative groups of 150 villages) included in the study, researchers randomly assigned half to undertake either agro-dealer-focused or farmer-focused extension services.

-To ensure farmers and dealers know how to access seeds, this study will include an information campaign starting a year into the data collection.
-Researchers will call all dealers across both groups and share information on three seed producers that are carrying seeds.
-In addition to this general information to dealers, a randomly selected subset of the farmers in the comparison group will receive text messages informing them that Swarna-Sub-1 seeds are available for purchase from agro-dealers.
+To ensure farmers and dealers knew how and where to access seeds, researchers conducted an information campaign starting a year into data collection, during the spring of 2018.
+Researchers called all agro-dealers across both groups and shared information on three seed producers that carried the SS1 variety.
+A randomly selected subset of farmers in the farmer group also received text messages informing them that SS1 seeds were available and could be purchased from agro-dealers.

-To measure adoption and availability of Swarna-Sub-1, researchers will survey farmers, agro-dealers, and public seed distributors for two agricultural seasons after the intervention has been implemented.
+To measure adoption and the availability of SS1 seeds, researchers surveyed farmers, agro-dealers, and public seed distributers in two villages in each block for the 2017 and 2018 agricultural seasons after the intervention was implemented in the summer of 2018.